-PREAMBLE: A LLLT'S RESPONSIBILITIES
+PREAMBLE AND SCOPE PREAMBLE: AN LLLT'S RESPONSIBILITIES

-- [1] A LLLT is authorized to provide limited legal services that lie within the scope of the practice that the LLLT is licensed to undertake.
-Within that scope, a LLLT is a member of the legal profession, is a representative of clients, and has a special responsibility for the quality of justice. - [2] As a representative of clients within a limited scope, a LLLT performs various functions.
-As advisor, a LLLT provides a client with an informed understanding of the client's legal rights and obligations and explains their practical implications.
-As an evaluator, a LLLT acts by examining a client's legal affairs and reporting about them to the client or to others.
-To the extent a LLLT is allowed to act as an advocate or as a negotiator under APR 28, a LLLT conscientiously acts in the best interest of the client, and seeks a result that is advantageous to the client but consistent with the requirements of honest dealings with others. - [3] In addition to these limited representational functions, a LLLT may serve as a third-party neutral, a nonrepresentational role helping the parties to resolve a dispute or other matter.
+- [1] An LLLT is authorized to provide limited legal services that lie within the scope of the practice that the LLLT is licensed to undertake.
+Within that scope, an LLLT is a member of the legal profession, is a representative of clients, and has a special responsibility for the quality of justice. - [2] As a representative of clients within a limited scope, an LLLT performs various functions.
+As advisor, an LLLT provides a client with an informed understanding of the client's legal rights and obligations and explains their practical implications.
+As an evaluator, an LLLT acts by examining a client's legal affairs and reporting about them to the client or to others.
+While an LLLT is not authorized to act as advocate or negotiator, an LLLT conscientiously acts in the best interest of the client, and seeks a result that is advantageous to the client but consistent with the requirements of honest dealings with others. - [3] In addition to these limited representational functions, an LLLT may serve as a third-party neutral, a nonrepresentational role helping the parties to resolve a dispute or other matter.
 Some of these Rules apply directly to LLLTs who are or have served as third-party neutrals.
 See, e.g., Rules 1.12 and 2.4.
 In addition, there are Rules that apply to LLLTs who are not active in the practice of law or to practicing LLLTs even when they are acting in a nonprofessional capacity.
-For example, a LLLT who commits fraud in the conduct of a business is subject to discipline for engaging in conduct involving dishonesty, fraud, deceit, or misrepresentation.
-See Rule 8.4. - [4] In all professional functions a LLLT should be competent, prompt, and diligent.
-A LLLT should maintain communication with a client concerning the representation.
-A LLLT should keep in confidence information relating to representation of a client except so far as disclosure is required or permitted by the Rules of Professional Conduct for LLLTs.
+For example, an LLLT who commits fraud in the conduct of a business is subject to discipline for engaging in conduct involving dishonesty, fraud, deceit, or misrepresentation.
+See Rule 8.4. - [4] In all professional functions an LLLT should be competent, prompt, and diligent.
+An LLLT should maintain communication with a client concerning the representation.
+An LLLT should keep in confidence information relating to representation of a client except so far as disclosure is required or permitted by the Rules of Professional Conduct for LLLTs.